DrDiban/K-means-img-sorting/README.md

 </p>

 ## Result
-1) 3 centroids are chosen since there are three different type of flowers.
+1) Three centroids are chosen since there are three different type of flowers.

 2) The initial values for the 3 centroids are randomly chosen from the 30 images of flowers.